Bedrock-OSS/bedrock-wiki/docs/vr/pack_setup.md

 ![](/assets/images/vr/setup/vr-template-textures.png)

-## Merging the VR template with your own pack
+## Merging the VR Template with Your Own Pack

 This pack depends on the `contents.json` and `textures_list.json` to work.
 All assets from your pack, that the game will use, need to be defined in there.
 If you have 2 of the same files you are ought to combine them.

-## Your progress so far
+## Your Progress So Far

 -   [x] Setup Minecraft VR
 -   [x] Setup the pack